Nose Surgery or Rhinoplasty in Birmingham AL

 Swelling may come and go and worsen in the morning during the first year following your rhinoplasty surgery.

 You will be given specific instructions that may include:

 - How to care for the surgical site.

 - Medications to apply or take orally to aid healing and reduce the potential for infection.

 - Specific concerns to look for at the surgical site or in your general health.

-Be sure to ask your plastic surgeon specific questions about what you can expect during your nose surgery recovery period:
+Be sure to ask your rhinoplasty surgeon specific questions about what you can expect during your recovery period: